 7. Jesus’s burial.

 It might seem odd to “celebrate” seven sorrowful occasions with a feast, but if you stop and think about each one of them, you will see that each of them is an opportunity for Jesus to be glorified.
 For your feast today, make a heart-shaped cake using your favorite recipe (or a mix), frost it anyway you like, and then piece it with a “sword.”
 I used our bread knife, wrapping the wooden handle in aluminum to look like a sword handle, and then I inserted it into the cake at an angle.
-Alternatively, you could bake heart-shaped cookies and then cut out small sword shapes out of aluminum and place one on each cookie (remove before eating).
+Alternatively, you could bake heart-shaped cookies and then cut out small sword shapes out of aluminum foil and place one on each cookie (remove before eating).